CommodoreOS/PCUAE/README.md

 You can use PCUAE Manager to keep PCUAE updated or click on the releases to get other stuff for THEA500 Mini if its not available in the PCUAE Manager.

-PCUAE can update itself now, UPCUAE Updater and now been added to PCUAE Network Mode, if you have PCUAE connected to the internet now, go into The Mode Changer to select it in its menu, its been added to PCUAE 3.3.5.
+PCUAE can update itself now, PCUAE Updater and now been added to PCUAE Network Mode, if you have PCUAE connected to the internet now, go into The Mode Changer to select it in its menu, its been added to PCUAE 3.3.5.

 PCUAE Quick Startup Guide
 ====================